Response to COVID-19

 A pilot of our work across five hospitals in Kabul, Afghanistan, was surveyed in 2015-2016, and concluded that “dozens of lives were saved” and that local medics found our work “hugely supportive and educational”.

-We also work with carefully chosen partners including the United Nations, NHS England and Health Education England.
+We also work with carefully chosen partners including the United Nations, the World Health Organisation, NHS England and Health Education England.

 Meet Dr Arian